AIinMinutes/Data-and-AI-Concepts/README.md

 # Data and AI concepts and IQs by @AIinMinutes 🎯

-This repository contains a curated collection of data science/analysis and AI concepts and [IQs](IQs.md), shared on my Threads page [@AIinMinutes](https://www.threads.net/@AIinMinutes).
+This repository contains a curated collection of data science/analysis and AI concepts, shared on my Threads page [@AIinMinutes](https://www.threads.net/@AIinMinutes).
 Topics range from foundational mathematics to cutting-edge generative AI concepts, aiming to support learners and professionals preparing for various data science roles. 📚

 The book based on this repo is currently under development.
 Check it out here: [AI in Minutes](https://aiinminutes.github.io/content/intro.html).